IoThingsDev/iothings-docs/content/adding-content/index.md

 # Models customization
 Models can be either customized in the `models` folder, or generated with a script that is currently in progress.

+# Sigfox import
+Go to your Sigfox Dashboard, click on Device Type, Then on Group Name, and on the left, at API Access.
+Click on New at the top Right, Put a name and select at least `DEVICES_MESSAGES[R]`

+Remember Login and Password generated identifiers